EhsanEqlimi/Sparse-USR-EigMem/README.md

 S= source matrix (n*T) : unknown

-n>m: more source than sensors (underdetermined BSS)
+n>m: more sources than sensors (underdetermined BSS)

 S matrix is sparse: each column of S is a k-sparse vector, i.e., there is